geroalexander/cc-famly/README.md

 Throughout the application I used functional components and hooks, rather than class components and life cycle methods.

 Seeing as the API does not support offset/limit, and simply returns 60 childen I decided to fetch the data every time the user switched to a new page.
 This would not have been my design choice if the data set were much larger.
-In that case, I would have implemented state mangerment, either with React Context or Redux.
+In that case, I would have implemented state management, either with React Context or Redux.

 ### Using the application